numpy/numpy/doc/source/user/how-to-io.rst

 Save/restore using a pickle file
 ******************************************************************************

-Not recommended, due to lack of security and portability.

- * **security**: not secure against erroneous or maliciously constructed data
+Avoid when possible; :doc:`pickles <python:library/pickle>` are not secure against erroneous or maliciously constructed data.
- * **portability**: may not be loadable on different Python installations

 Use :func:`numpy.save` and :func:`numpy.load`.
-Set ``allow_pickle=False``, unless
+Set ``allow_pickle=False``,
-the array dtype includes Python objects, in which case pickling is required.
+unless the array dtype includes Python objects, in which case pickling is required.

 ******************************************************************************
 Convert from a pandas DataFrame to a NumPy array